-BRIDGET: Our “great room” is Benjamin Moore’s “Revere Pewter.”
+Bridget: Our “great room” is Benjamin Moore’s “Revere Pewter.”
 I really love the look of this warm gray and I am always surprised at all of the different shades this color takes on throughout the day.
-Depending on the amount of light/sunlight in the house, the walls take on a slightly different color. <— (Paint Color Tip: When you paint samples on the walls, make sure you look at the color choices at all different times of the day!
-This will ensure you love the color in all different types of light) #itiscomplicated
+Depending on the amount of light/sunlight in the house, the walls take on a slightly different color.
+For more tips on how and where to paint these, check out this post.

 Patio Makeover: We tackled this Patio Makeover for a family in Buffalo, NY.
 You can see the whole reveal here, but we absolutely LOVE this paint color for a pop of brightness outside on the patio.

 Like we mentioned, we both really love our paint colors.
 We can’t promise we’ll be married to them forever, but for now, they’re just right!

 Tackling a painting project?
 Check out some of these helpful posts.

 - Tips from a Painting Professional